How To Install OpenSSH On Windows Server 2016 1709

 Connect

-Now that my SSH Server Is up and running I test it by connecting to it from another server using PuTTY
+Now that my SSH Server Is up and running, I test it by connecting to it from another server using PuTTY

-Now, I’ll be asked to supply a username and password.
+I’ll enter my username and password.

 To use WinSCP to copy a file to and from my Windows Server 2016 1709, I’ll download the WinSCP client from the Internet and use it to connect.